-The three areas that will be studied are:
+The four areas that will be studied are:

 Water in the world - This unit examines the many uses of water, the ways it is perceived and valued, its different forms as a resource, the ways it connects places as it moves through the environment, its varying availability in time and across space, and its scarcity

-Liveability - This unit examines factors that influence live-ability and how it is perceived, the idea that places provide us with the services and facilities needed to support and enhance our lives, and that spaces are planned and managed by people.
+Place and Liveability - This unit examines factors that influence liveability and how it is perceived, the idea that places provide us with the services and facilities needed to support and enhance our lives, and that spaces are planned and managed by people.

 Students will examine past societies and their traditional ways of life.
-Particular focus will be on the continuity and changes, which occurred within early Australian pre-history and ancient Egypt and China.
+The importance of conserving the remains of the ancient past, including the heritage of Aboriginal and Torres Strait Islander Peoples.
+Particular focus will be on the continuity and changes, which occurred within early Australian pre-history and ancient Egypt.